Carthona, Kensington: History

 Carthona was constructed in c.
 1910 by Mr Frank Gallagher.
 Up until 1986 the property was in the one family ownership.

 In January 1986 the Heritage Branch received representations from the National Trust of Australia (NSW) regarding the sale of Carthona at 85 Todman Avenue, Randwick.
 On 21 February 1986 an Interim Conservation Order was placed over the property to provide time to investigate its significance and to provide heritage management at the time.
 A Permanent Conservation Order was placed over the property on 19 February 1988.
 On 2 April 1999 it was transferred to the State Heritage Register.

 Description

 Carthona is a single-story brick dwelling on a sandstone base.
-Soundly built the house features dichromatic and tuckpointed brickwork to the front elevation and decorative timber setailing to the verandah and gable end in the Queen Anne manner.
+Soundly built the house features dichromatic and tuckpointed brickwork to the front elevation and decorative timber detailing to the verandah and gable end in the Queen Anne manner.

 The house features a hipped slate roof with terracotta ridge capping and a gable over the front bedroom.
 The tall chimneys have all survived and feature roughcast and cement detailing with terracotta chimney pots.
 The front door, with sidelights and fanlight feature leaded glass.
 Timber-framed windows are double-hung sash and those in the front elevation feature coloured glass and etched decoration in a star pattern.